COVID-19 Preparedness and Response Plan

 Reference: Emergency Order under MCL 333.2253

-Instruction: Middle and High Schools students are 100% transitioning to remote learning through December 8, 2020.
+Instruction: Middle and High Schools students are 100% transitioning to remote learning through the winter break.
+Classes resume January 4, 2021.

-K-5 transitioning to remote learning starting Monday, November 23 through December 9.
+K-5 transitioning to remote learning starting Monday, November 23 through winter break.

-School-Sponsored Functions: Sporting events canceled through December 8, 2020.
+School-Sponsored Functions: Sporting events canceled through the winter break.

 |Building||Probable Cases||Confirmed Cases||